 what DATA TYPE val DEFAULT COMMENTS 'COARSE_MAT' character(len=) 'DIST' 'REPL' Coarsest matrix layout: distributed among the pro- 'REPL' cesses or replicated on each of them.
-'COARSE_SOLVE' character(len=) ' MUMPS' See Note.
-Solver used at the coarsest level: sequential LU 'UMF' from MUMPS, UMFPACK, or SuperLU (plus tri- 'SLU' angular solve); distributed LU from MUMPS or 'SLUDIST' SuperLU_Dist (plus triangular solve); point-Jacobi, 'JACOBI' hybrid Gauss-Seidel or block-Jacobi. , GS , Note that UMF and SLU require the coarsest matrix 'BJAC' to be replicated, SLUDIST, JACOBI, GS and BJAC re- quire it to be distributed, and MUMPS can be used with either a replicated or a distributed matrix.
-When any of the previous solvers is specified, the matrix layout is set to a default value which allows the use of the solver (see Remark 3, p.
-24).
-Note also that UMFPACK and SuperLU_Dist are avail- able only in double precision.
+'COARSE_SOLVE' character(len=) , NUMPS See Note.
+Solver used at the coarsest level: sequential LU 'UMF' from MUMPS, UMFPACK, or SuperLU (plus tri- 'SLU' angular solve); distributed LU from MUMPS or 'SLUDIST' SuperLU_Dist (plus triangular solve); point-Jacobi, 'JACOBI' hybrid Gauss-Seidel or block-Jacobi. , GS , Note that UMF and SLU require the coarsest matrix 'BJAC' to be replicated, SLUDIST, JACOBI, GS and BJAC re- quire it to be distributed, MUMPS can be used with either a replicated or a distributed matrix.
+When any of the previous solvers is specified, the matrix layout is set to a default value which allows the use value UMFPACK and SuperLU_Dist are available only in double precision.
 'COARSE_SUBSOLVE' character(len=) , ITN, See Note.
-Solver for the diagonal blocks of the coarse matrix, 'ILUT' in case the block Jacobi solver is chosen as coarsest- 'MILU' level solver: ILU(p), ILU(p, t), MILU(p), LU from ' MUMPS' MUMPS, SuperLU or UMFPACK (plus triangular 'SLU' solve).
-Note that UMFPACK and SuperLUDist 'UMF' are available only in double precision.
+Solver for the diagonal blocks of the coarse matrix, , ILUT' in case the block Jacobi solver is chosen as coarsest- 'MILU' level solver: ILU( $p$ ), ILU( $p$ , $t$ ), MILU( $p$ ), LU from , NUMPS MUMPS, SuperLU or UMFPACK (plus triangular 'SLU' solve).
+Note that UMFPACK and SuperLU-Dist 'UMF' are available only in double precision.
 Note.
-Defaults for COARSE_SOLV RSE_SOLVE and COARSE SUBSOLVE a re chosen in E and COARSE_SUBSOLVE are chosen in the following order: single precision version - MUMPS - MUMPS if installed, then SLU if installed, ILU otherwise; en SLU if ins talled, ILU o cherwise; double precision version 1 - UMF if installed, the n MUMPS if in stalled, then - UMF if installed, then MUMPS if installed, then SLU if installed, ILU otherwise. • what DATA TYPE val DEFAULT DEFAULT COMMENTS 'COARSE_SWEEPS' integer Any integer 10 Number of sweeps when JACOBI, GS or BJAC number > 0 is chosen as coarsest-level solver 'COARSE_FILLIN' integer Any integer 0 Fill-in level p of the ILU factorizations number ≥ 0 'COARSE_ILUTHRS' real(kind_parameter) Any real Any real 0 Drop tolerance t in the $\operatorname{ILU}(p,t)$ factoriza- number ≥ 0 tion.
+Defaults for CDARSE_SOLV RSE_SOLVE and COARSE -SUBSOLVE a re chosen in TE and CDARSE_SUBSOLVE are chosen in the following order: single precision version - MUMPS - MUMPS if installed, then SLU if installed, ILU otherwise; en SLU if ins talled, ILU o cherwise; double precision version 1 - UMF if installed, the n MUMPS if in stalled, then double precision version - UMF if installed, then MUMPS if installed, then SLU if installed, ILU otherwise.
+4 what DATA TYPE val DEFAULT 10 DEFAULT COMMENTS 'COARSE_SWEEPS' integer Any integer 10 Number of sweeps when JACOBI, GS or BJAC number $> 0$ is chosen as coarsest-level solver 'COARSE_FILLIN' integer Any integer 0 Fill-in level $p$ of the ILU factorizations number $\geq 0$ 'COARSE_ILUTHRS' real(kind_parameter) Any real Any real 0 Drop tolerance t in the $\operatorname{ILU}(p,t)$ factoriza- number $\geq 0$ tion.